andrelrg/api-model/README.md

 ```

 ## Running
-This should be a tutorial of how to run the application, in the best scenario, at the start of this part you should have something like this, *craeting makefiles makes everything easier*:
+This should be a tutorial of how to run the application, in the best scenario, at the start of this part you should have something like this, *creating makefiles makes everything easier*:

-#### TL;DR: `make start`
+> TL;DR: `make start`

 1. Turn mysql on via docker compose:
 ```bash